julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Let's make an analogy with the human body.

-The heart is a critical component becauuse many organs directly relying on the hearts functions:
+The heart is a critical component because many organs directly relying on the hearts functions:

 - The brain, requires a constant supply of oxygen and nutrients carried by blood
 - The kidneys, proper blood flow is necessary for their filtration process